 - assessment of the drug delivery devices

 - a best practice guide for drug delivery

-This JRP was finalized in 2015.
+This JRP was finalized in 2015 – see report for a full description.
 As part of the development of the metrological infrastructure, the researchers also investigated parameters that influence the accuracy of the treatment, related to human behavior and equipment.
 This knowledge was disseminated in a first e-learning.